FeeshDev/viter/README.md

 ![client/js/gameio.js](/client/js/gameio.js)
 File initially taken from the gameio library.
 Handles game rendering, user input, game state array (all players/objects/etc you can see), and most client packet handling.

+### NB
+You can do a lot of funky stuff by sending invalid packets.
+There should be better checking there, but we never got around to it.